marcelpetrick/QtScrobbler/README.md

 ```

 ## Note
 With the most recent changes the MTP support (at least for Win) is dropped.
 It builds, but you have to pick the `scrobbler.log` manually on the device.
+This is acceptable for me.
+I am also thinking about dropping the support for macOS and Win at all.
+Additionally future porting to Qt6 (OpenSource) is planned.

 # last.fm
-~~If you like QTScrobbler, please join http://www.last.fm/group/QTScrobbler~~
-Sadly, since last.fm closed the groups, this is not available anymore :)
+Update: last.fm has stopped the support of groups and closed all existing ones.
+So there is no other way than github to exchange ideas.